Estimated reading time: 5 minutes

 Feedback should be straightforward, timely, and positive, with the aim of assisting employees in identifying their gaps and motivating them to do better.

-4. Job Responsibilities Should Incorporate the Strengths of Each Employee
+4. Job Responsibilities Incorporate Strengths of Employee

 Designing the employees’ job responsibilities in a way that allows them to work through their strengths is one of the most powerful motivation boosters.